pylattice/MitoTNT/docs/1_installation.md

 - **[ChimeraX](https://www.cgl.ucsf.edu/chimerax/)** for tracking visualization

 ### Python dependencies

-We will create a conda environment that automatically install all the required dependencies:
+We will create a conda environment that automatically installs all the required dependencies.
 1. Open anaconda prompt on Windows or just terminal on MacOS/Linux
 2. Go to the root directory of MitoTNT repository
-3. Create the enviroment using the .yml file
+3. Create the enviroment using the provided .yml file: `conda env create --name mitotnt --file=mitotnt_env.yml`
-``
-conda env create --name mitotnt --file=mitotnt_env.yml ``

-Before using MitoTNT, do `conda activate mitotnt` and then open notebook with `jupyter notebook`.
+To use MitoTNT, first activate the environmnet we created with `conda activate mitotnt`, and then open notebook with `jupyter notebook`.